AhmedElsharkawyCS/sample-microservices-post-application/README.md

 - Build a Server-Side Rendered React App to render data from your microservices
 - Share reusable code between multiple Express servers using custom NPM packages
 - Communicate data between services using a lightning-fast event bus
-- Deploy a multi-service app to the cloud with Docker and Kubernetes
+- Deploy a multi-service app to the cloud with Docker with skaffold and Kubernetes
 - Leverage your Javascript skills to build a complex web app
 - Understand how enterprise companies design their infrastructure
 - Write comprehensive tests to ensure each service works as designed